Slavery abolition is one of the greatest inspirations of the animal rights movement.

 Cruel family separations were common during the slave trade, but not separating all the parents from all the young, all the time.
 In institutional animal exploitation the separation between the parents’ population and the offspring population is systematic.

-Absolute control over the reproduction of an entire breed was never recorded in the history of human exploitation.
-Slaves were chosen by their body size and teeth condition but their body features weren’t modified according to the masters’ desires, as happens with every factory farmed animal today.
+The forming of a breed and the absolute control over its reproduction was never recorded in the history of human exploitation.
+Slaves were chosen by their body size and teeth condition but their body features weren’t modified according to the masters’ desires, as happens with almost every factory farmed animal today.

 Clearly slavery is slavery regardless of the masters’ treatment.
 Taking others’ freedom is sufficient to consider slavery as one of the worst things humans ever did to each other.
 But not all the slaves suffered every single moment of their lives.
 Billions of animals can’t find even one painless position they can stand, sit or lie in.
 Billions of animals have no single moment of relief during their entire lives.